ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 :ls - list all open buffers

 ## WINDOWS
+- a window is a viewport into a buffer
 :sp file - open a file in a new buffer and split window :vsp file - open a file in a new buffer and vertically split window Ctrl + ws - split window